 A numerical index denoted by Roman numerals from I to XII describing the physical effects of an earthquake on the earth's surface, man, or on structures built by man.
 These values are determined subjectively by individuals performing post earthquake investigations to determine the nature and spatial extent of the damage distribution, not by Instrumental readings.
-The most commonly used scales throughout the word are Modified Mercalli Intensity (MMI), developed in the 1930's by an Italian, and the MSK scale, developed in the 1960's by scientists in the former Soviet Union, which are essentially equivalent for intensities VII to X. Intensity VI denotes the threshold for potential ground failure such as liquefaction.
+The most commonly used scales throughout the word are Modified Mercalli Intensity (MMI), developed fn the 1930's by an Italian, and the MSK scale, developed in the 1960's by scientists in the former Soviet Union, which are essentially equivalent for intensities VII to X. Intensity VI denotes the threshold for potential ground failure such as liquefaction.
 Intensity VII denotes the threshold for structural damage.
-Intensity VIII denotes the threshold for structural damage.
 Intensity IX denotes intense structural damage.
 Intensities X to XII denote various levels of total destruction.